Fast, secure, risk-free booking guaranteed.

 If your group has climbers under the age of 18, contact us prior to booking to make arrangements.

 To get to Cogne and the Aosta Valley, most people fly into Turin Airport about 2 hours away from Cogne.
 From there, you can rent a car or take a shuttle service.
 Another option to get there is to travel to Chamonix.
-In that case, fly into Geneva Airport about an hour away from Chamonix.
-From there, you can rent a car or take a shuttle service.
+To get to Chamonix, most people fly into Geneva International Airport (GVA), one hour away.
+Once you arrive, there are several ways to reach your destination, including public transport.
+Looking to make the airport transfer hassle-free?
+Check out Mountain Drop-Offs—they provide door-to-door service in their comfy and spacious shuttles.

 Clients can meet in Cogne or in Chamonix and drive over with the guide.
 All fuel and transport from and back to Chamonix is included in the price.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.